HariSanadhya/casestudy1/report.md

     ## [1] 5

-There are 5 countries that belong to the Lower middle income group but are amongst the top 38 countires with high GDP values. <br>
+There are 5 countries that belong to the Lower middle income group but are amongst the top 38 countries with high GDP values. <br>

 <b>Conclusion</b> <br>
 <p>
 In this study, we have tried to examine the relationship between the income group of a country on its GDP value.
 The study incorporates visual tools to examine this relationship.

-The conclusion drawn from the visual inspection of the data is as below:- For countries with low income, the GDP is very low and is almost the same for all those countries.
+The conclusion drawn from the visual inspection of the data is as below: - For countries with low income, the GDP is very low and is almost the same for all those countries.
 Countries in lower middle income group follow the same trend as countries in low income group i.e. they have low GDP and GDP is almost the same for all these countries.
 There are a few exceptions here where the countries though in the lower middle income group have high GDP.
 For countries in High Income: nonOECD group, the GDP amount variation is very less and the GDP amount is low as well.
 For countries in upper middle income group, there is visible variation in GDP.
 Overall it appears that average GDP for countries in upper middle income group is higher then countries in Low income, High Income: nonOECD and Lower middle income (after removing the outlier China from lower middle income group).
 In the High income: OCED grouped countries, the variation in GDP is high.
 But still there are countries in this group which are having low GDP values.
-In light of the above mentioned points, it can be said that there is no cause effect relationship between the Income Group of the country and its GDP.
-There might be association between the two but the statical analysis of the data does not evidence in favour of the association.
+Considering the above-mentioned points, it can be said that there is no cause effect relationship between the Income Group of the country and its GDP.
+There might be association between the two but statically, analysis of the data does not evidence in favour of the association.

-The presence of 5 countries of the lower middle income group in top 38 nations with respect to GDP and country "St. Kitts and Nevis" belonging to Upper middle income as the 13th nation when countries are arranged in assending order of GDP supports the above conclusions drawn regarding the relationship between Income Group of the country and its GDP.
+The presence of 5 countries of the lower middle income group in top 38 nations with respect to GDP and country "St. Kitts and Nevis" belonging to Upper middle income as the 13th nation when countries are arranged in ascending order of GDP supports the above conclusions drawn regarding the relationship between Income Group of the country and its GDP.
 </p>